 After careful consideration of the result of its impact evaluation, the Group decided not to early adopt PFRS 9 for its 2013 reporting ahead of its effectivity date and therefore do not reflect the impact of the said standard on its quarterly financial statements.
-The Group will conduct another impact evaluation using the consolidated financial statements as of and for the year ended March 31, 2013.
-Should the Group decide to early adopt the said standard for its 2014 financial reporting, its interim consolidated financial statements as of and for the period ending March 31, 2014 will reflect application of the requirement under the said standard and will contain the qualitative and quantitative discussions of the results of the Group's impact evaluation.
+The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on the classification using the consolidated financial statements as of and for the year ended March 31, 2015.
+Should the Group decide to early adopt the said standard for its 2016 financial reporting, its interim consolidated financial statements as of and for the period ending March 31, 2016 will reflect application of the requirement under the said standard and will contain the qualitative and quantitative discussions of the results of the Group's impact evaluation.